samover/chitter/README.md

 Chitter Challenge
 =================

-The Chitter Challenge is a weekend project for [Makers Academy](http://www.makersacademy.com) that uses Sinatra and Postgresql database (Datamapper) functionality.
+Chitter is a weekend project for [Makers Academy](http://www.makersacademy.com) that uses Sinatra and postgresql database (Datamapper) functionality.
 It consists of creating a little Twitter clone that will allow the users to post messages to a public stream.

 Here is a [working example](https://badass-chitter.herokuapp.com/).